corazawaf/coraza-proxy-wasm/example/istio/README.md

 Given a multitude of possible Istio setups, we will only cover the most common one with the following assumptions:

 - Istio is installed in the `istio-system` namespace
-- The mesh has a singular entrypoint served by the `istio-ingressgateway` service
+- The mesh has an entrypoint served by a `istio-ingressgateway` service
-- The mesh has an egress gateway served by the `istio-egressgateway` service
-- Traffic is routed to kubernetes namespaces via Istio's `VirtualService` and `DestinationRule` resources
-- Services served by a `VirtualService` have an `istio-proxy` sidecar
+- Services served by Istio have an `istio-proxy` sidecar

 ## Getting started